 Examples of widely-used FOSS

-FOSS has been developed to support all tiers of a system architecture.
+FOSS has been developed to support all tiers of system architecture.
 You've probably heard of (or used) some of this software before.
 For example, the term “LAMP stack” refers to a system that is running:

 - Linux operating system